Lispl-Wicht/c-logo-s/CONTRIBUTING.md

 These Contribution Guidelines define how the community can participate in developing and maintaining that identity.
 It answers the questions:
 > How do we steward it together?
 How do we responsibly care for the educational language environment entrusted to us,
-> so that the project continues to serve the educational idea.
+> so that the project continues to serve the educational idea?

 Both documents serve the same purpose: enabling cLogos to evolve while preserving the principles that make it cLogos.
 > Stewardship of cLogos begins by listening closely to the language: before changing the system, observe it.
 Ask it questions.